rayalan/binary-adages/content/recognizing-expertise.md

 Second, it's worth taking even crazy ideas and thinking through "What would have to happen for this to work well?"

 For example, one of the major sources of delay in shipping code to production is code reviews.
-There are good reasons for this - ensuring the quality code, knowledge sharing, preventing malicious code injection, etc. But it's still a bottleneck.
+There are good reasons for this -- ensuring quality code, knowledge sharing, preventing malicious code injection, etc. But it's still a bottleneck.
 And the easiest way of improving the situation -- getting developers to do reviews sooner -- is highly disruptive to developers' work habits.

 So what would it take to do code reviews after code was shipped to production rather than before?
 Feature flags?
-State of the art code scanners?
+State-of-the-art code scanners?
 Every line of code covered by a test?
 Rigorous static typing and API contracts?
 Doubling software salaries and only hiring the best of the best?
 Some combination?
 The answer probably varies by industry[^heart].

-Or as someone once said: You don't get world class results by following industry standard operating procedures, you get standard results.
+Or as someone once said: You don't get world-class results by following industry-standard operating procedures; you get standard results.
 If you want non-standard results, you need non-standard practices[^until].

 [^heart]: I'm not sure I'd ever want this approach with, say, my pacemaker.